Kolaru/BranchAndPrune.jl/README.md

 └─ (:working, (-14.99755859375, -14.9853515625))
 ```

-Using a `DepthFirstSearch` order instead, we see a different intermediate result and tree.
+Using a `DepthFirst` order instead, we see a different intermediate result and tree.
 As expected, using a depth first search produces a much deeper tree.

 ```jl